-Well-endowed with natural resources, Ghana’s economy revolves around gold mining, cocoa farming, logging and oil production.
+Well-endowed with natural resources, the economy revolves around gold mining, cocoa farming, logging and oil production.
 Illegal logging and unsustainable use of ore and timber have led to major environmental challenges, specifically deforestation and desertification.
+Ghana may be losing as much as US$37 million per year in public revenue due to a combination of uncontrolled illegal logging, poor royalty collection and outdated fees .
 These activities have caused the loss of 1.9 million hectares – equivalent to 26 per cent of the country’s forest cover – in fifteen years.

 Overall Fiscal Profile

 In some respects, Ghana has had good economic performance.
-GDP growth averaged 5.2% per year between 2000 and 2009, higher than the Sub-Saharan Africa average, and is projected to maintain this level, at 5.5% in 2013.
-However, as a result of the global financial crisis, the fuel and food crises of 2007-2008, and underlying structural weaknesses in the economy, Ghana faces a persistent fiscal deficit and a low savings rate.
-The fiscal deficit stood at 11.8% of GDP in 2011 and has contributed to the rapid growth of domestic credit, the crowding out of private sector activity by high interest rates, a chronically high rate of inflation and general upward pressure on the real exchange rate.
-Inflation has been chronically high, averaging more than 20% a year between 1990 and 2008, although it has declined slightly to 14.5% as of March 2014.
+GDP growth increased from 4% in 2000 to 6.4% in 2006, higher than the Sub-Saharan Africa average.
+It experienced a large peak in 2008 with an estimated 9.15% of annual GDP growth however, as a result of the global financial crisis, the fuel and food crises of 2007-2008, GDP growth declined for the following years.
+A subsequent peak occurred in 2011 where growth reached its highest point of 14.04%.
+An underlying structural weakness in the economy persists, as Ghana faces a fiscal deficit and a low savings rate.
+In 2011, the fiscal deficit stood at 11.8% of GDP, which has contributed to the rapid growth of domestic credit, the crowding out of private sector activity by high interest rates, a chronically high rate of inflation and general upward pressure on the real exchange rate.
+Inflation has been chronically high, averaging more than 20% a year between 1990 and 2008, although it declined slightly to 14.5% in 2014, then rose to 17.5% in 2016 followed by a decrease to 11.8% in 2017.
 Moreover, the public sector wage is rather large, taking up 50 percent of total government revenue.

 Policy and Legal Framework for the Green Economy

-Protecting the environment is a clear policy objective of the Government of Ghana and as such it has been featured in several national development plans.
+Protecting the environment is a clear policy objective of the Government of Ghana and it has been featured in several national development plans.
 In “Ghana’s Shared Growth and Development Agenda: 2010-2013”, the government emphasized that sound management of natural resources and respect for the environment were key to attaining the country’s development goals.
 Additionally, the Medium Term National Development Policy Framework integrates components of the Green Economy.
-The main target of the policy framework is to enhance per capita income to at least US $3000 by 2020, while simultaneously achieving the MDGs.
-The Framework also highlights future commitment to promoting environmental issues in policy design.
-For instance, it sets out to introduce new taxes and levies to establish the right prices for natural and environmental capital, thus generating more government revenue while providing the right incentives for reducing environmental degradation.
+The main target of the policy framework was to enhance per capita income to at least US $3000 by 2020, while simultaneously achieving the MDGs.
+The Framework also highlighted future commitment to promote environmental issues in policy design.
+For instance, it set out to introduce new taxes and levies to establish the right prices for natural and environmental capital, thus generating more government revenue while providing the right incentives for reducing environmental degradation.

 Other important strategies related to the Green Economy include the National Biosafety Framework, the National Program on Sustainable Consumption and Production as well as the Climate Change Adaptation and Development Strategy.
+In 2015, the government of Ghana submitted its unconditional Intended Nationally Determined Contribution (INDC), where they committed to cut greenhouse gas emissions by 12% by 2025 and 15% by 2030, and energy including transport, industrial process and production and waste were determined as priority sectors.
 A National Climate Change Policy Framework (NCCPF) has also been developed to ensure a climate-resilient and climate-compatible economy while achieving sustainable development and equitable low-carbon economic growth for Ghana.

 Fiscal Measures for Green Economy

-With a transition to a green economy high on the priority list, Ghana has implemented a number of environmental fiscal reforms.
 One reform involved the use of fiscal incentives in the timber industry.
 The fiscal regime in the forestry sector has three components: 1) stumpage fees charged per volume of wood extracted; 2) export taxes; and 3) timber rights fees (TRFs).
 TRFs were introduced in 2003 to better collect other taxes and ensure transparency in the allocation of logging rights.
-Though in practice, these taxing mechanisms should provide effective instruments for conservation and revenue generation, in practice revenue collection is below expectation.
+However, in theory, these taxing mechanisms should provide effective instruments for conservation and revenue generation, in practice revenue collection is below expectation.
 Moderate improvement in enforcement of a sustainable level of logging could imply revenue gains of US$ 15-25 million.